Nasser bin Hamad Al Khalifa: Endurance racing and athletics

-Deputy Chairman of the Higher Committee for Energy and Natural Resources
+Earlier in June 2024, he led the Royal Endurance Team to victory in the 120-kilometer race at the Šamorín Championship in Slovakia, showcasing his exceptional leadership and competitive spirit.

+In September 2024, Shaikh Nasser achieved a significant milestone by winning his second consecutive title at the 160-kilometer FEI World Endurance Championship held in Monpazier, France.
+Competing against 118 riders from 39 countries, Shaikh Nasser secured first place, solidifying his status as a leading figure in endurance racing.

+Energy and natural resources

 Al Khalifa was appointed in 2021 as the deputy chairman of the higher committee for energy and natural resources.
 The Supreme Committee for Energy and Natural Resource's responsibility is to review the national energy strategy of the Kingdom of Bahrain.
 The committee is also responsible for setting the strategy of the current oil expansion project in Bahrain including the Bapco Modernization Programme (BMP).
 He became the chairman of (Nogaholding) where the countries energy industry is transitioning towards sustainable energy production.
 Under his leadership, (Nogaholding) has begun to set various plans to maximize value creation, search for optimize solutions while tapping into alternative energy sources to ensure the company’s goals are in line to meet the Kingdom’s energy requirements and global competition.

-Charity
+In December 2023, during a Bapco Energies board meeting chaired by Shaikh Nasser, the company reinforced its commitment to adopting advanced technologies and expanding Bahrain’s renewable energy portfolio.
+This initiative supports the Kingdom's transition toward a more sustainable and diversified energy future.

+In March 2024, Shaikh Nasser bin Hamad Al Khalifa, as Chairman of Bapco Energies, spearheaded a strategic partnership with TotalEnergies to optimize the operations of Bahrain's Sitra refinery and enhance petroleum product trading.
+This collaboration aligns with Bahrain's National Energy Strategy, emphasizing the diversification of energy resources and the promotion of sustainability.

+Philanthropy

-He furthermore chairs the Board of Trustees of the Royal Charity Organization and contributes to the design of the organization’s strategy and development.
-As part of Bahrain’s humanitarian initiatives, Major General.
+He furthermore chairs the Board of Trustees of the Royal Charity Organization and contributes to the design of the organization's strategy and development.
+As part of Bahrain's humanitarian initiatives, Major General.
 Shaikh Nasser Al Khalifa paid a visit to the Al Zatari Refugee Camp in Jordan to preview the matters of the Syrian refugees and inaugurated the Bahrain School for Syrian refugees at the Al Zatari Refugee Camp in Jordan on November 25, 2012.
 In addition, he signed an agreement in the Philippines in February 2014, following the devastating typhoon, to build two vocational training centers carrying the name of "Bahrain", and a 500-home residential complex.